Menu

 Another strategy is to set up a trust.
 A trust is a legal arrangement where you transfer assets to a trustee, who manages them on behalf of the beneficiaries.

-By setting up a trust, you can reduce the value of your estate and therefore reduce your inheritance tax liability.
+By setting up a trust, you can reduce the value of your estate and, therefore, reduce your inheritance tax liability.
 Several types of trusts are available, each with its benefits and drawbacks.
 1st UK can help you determine the type of trust best suits your needs.

 It’s important to note that gifts made within seven years of your death may still be subject to inheritance tax.
 This is known as the seven-year rule.
 If you die within seven years of making a gift, the value of the gift will be added back to your estate for inheritance tax purposes.

 In addition to gifts and trusts, there are other strategies you can use to reduce your inheritance tax liability.
 For example, you can use business relief or agricultural relief if you own a business or agricultural property.
-These reliefs can reduce the value of your estate and therefore reduce your inheritance tax liability.
+These reliefs can reduce the value of your estate and, therefore, reduce your inheritance tax liability.

 Equity Release and Inheritance Tax